Electricity Demand and Grid Impacts of AI Data Centers: Challenges and Prospects: Potential Solutions and Opportunities

-Flexible AI workloads can be rescheduled or shifted without compromising service quality, offering valuable flexibility to support grid operation.
+AI workloads with temporal and spatial flexibility can be rescheduled or shifted across locations without compromising service quality, thereby providing valuable flexibility to support grid operation.
 Specifically, \emph{temporal flexibility} refers to the ability to shift AI workloads over time without compromising service quality or user experience.
 For example, non-urgent computational tasks, such as large-scale model training or batch inference, can be scheduled during off-peak hours or periods of low grid stress and high renewable energy availability.
-This helps to flatten load curves, enhance grid utilization, lower operating costs, and reduce carbon emissions. \emph{Spatial flexibility} refers to the capability to reroute AI workloads across multiple data centers in different geographic locations.
+This helps to flatten load curves, enhance grid utilization, lower operating costs, and reduce carbon emissions. \emph{Spatial flexibility} refers to the capability to allocate AI workloads across multiple data centers in different geographic locations.
 This allows AI workloads to be rerouted to facilities in regions with cleaner electricity, lower prices, or less grid congestion.
 Together, temporal and spatial flexibility offer powerful levers for optimizing the alignment between AI demand and power system conditions, helping to enhance grid reliability, reduce carbon emissions, and lower operational costs.
-Prior research shows that temporally shifting AI workloads can reduce operational costs by up to 12\% and carbon emissions by approximately 10\%~\cite{frontiers2024temporal,sciencedirect2024spatial,nature2024spatial}.
-Real-world implementations \cite{radovanovic2022carbon} are increasingly supported by energy-aware scheduling platforms and demand-sensing technologies~\cite{wiki_greencomputing}.
-Moreover, studies based on locational marginal emissions modeling highlight that even modest spatial shifting of loads can yield significant emission reductions~\cite{arxiv2020marginalemission}.
-In addition, AI data centers equipped with advanced control systems and on-site energy storage can mitigate their own power fluctuations \cite{choukse2025power} and even provide ancillary services to the grid.
-By modulating compute intensity or charging and discharging stored energy in response to grid signals, such facilities can contribute to frequency regulation, spinning reserves, and fast-ramping support \cite{ela2011assessment,aljbour2024powering}.
-This positions AI data centers not only as large load consumers but also as active grid participants that enhance grid reliability \cite{spieler_how_2025}.
+Prior research shows that temporally shifting AI workloads can reduce operational costs by up to 12\% and carbon emissions by approximately 10\%~\cite{frontiers2024temporal,sciencedirect2024spatial}.
+Real-world implementations \cite{radovanovic2022carbon} are increasingly supported by energy-aware scheduling platforms and demand-sensing technologies.
+Moreover, studies based on locational marginal emissions highlight that even modest spatial shifting of loads can yield significant emission reductions~\cite{arxiv2020marginalemission}.